aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result=unallowed_text(data, "Organisation", "BG Van Oord")

-This is the function we are using.
+The function is called unalllowed_text.
 The inputs are data, the column name and the unallowed text

     unallowed_text(data, "Organisation", "BG Van Oord")

-The output will be 1 because "BG Van Oord" is not in the "Something Else" of the "Organisation" column.
+The output is 1 because "BG Van Oord" is not in the "Something Else" of the "Organisation" column.

 15. Check Uniqueness
 ~~~~~~~~~~~~~~~~~~~~

-In this example we are checking if the values in the column `id` are unique.
-We are looking for duplicate values
+This example checks  if the values in the column `id` are unique.
+It checks for duplicate values

-We provide a dummy dataset
+A dummy dataset is provided

  .. code-block:: python